godfreyJo/app-api/README.md

 # app-api
-This is a sample application program interface source code
+This is a sample application program interface source code.
+I'll be building a simple API